ollamadiffuser/.github/profile/README.md

 🚀 Part of the LocalKin Ecosystem

 ollamadiffuser is now proudly part of LocalKinAI, an open-source ecosystem for building your own local AI companion.
 From the creator of ollamadiffuser, discover the future of private AI.
-[Learn more about LocalKinAI here -> (https://github.com/LocalKinAI)]
+Learn more about [LocalKinAI](https://github.com/LocalKinAI)

 # OllamaDiffuser 🎨